kwabenasapong/openpldoc/manual/source/android.rst

 Using the search function gives you the ability to search for a particular media, add it to the service or display it immediately.

-To use search press your menu button (as described above) on your phone while OpenLP is running and select :guilabel:`Search` and it will take you to the search screen.
+To use search, press the hardware menu button or magnifying glass on your phone and then select :guilabel:`Search` and you will be taken to the search screen.

 .. image:: pics/droid_search_all1.png